• Skip to primary navigation

 labeled ingredients for cooking country style ribs with dry rub and bbq sauce.

-• Spices for the dry rub: Brown sugar, garlic powder, cumin, smoked paprika, sweet paprika, fine sea salt, onion powder, black pepper, oregano, a pinch of cayenne pepper, and a pinch of allspice.
+Dry rub spices: Brown sugar, garlic powder, cumin, smoked paprika, sweet paprika, fine sea salt, onion powder, black pepper, oregano, a pinch of cayenne, and a pinch of allspice.

-• BBQ sauce: Use homemade or your favorite brand.
-I like the less smokey sorts, but that’s just my taste.
+BBQ Sauce: Use homemade or your favorite brand.

 How to air fry country-style pork ribs?